 Janet Mills is Maine through and through – and no one loves this state or believes in its people more than she does.
 That’s why she has always fought for Maine people and always will.
 She wants to keep moving Maine forward.

-Janet was born and raised in Farmington, Maine, where she still proudly lives today.
-The granddaughter of Aroostook County potato farmers and the daughter of a long-time high school English teacher, Janet learned the value of hard-work at an early age, venturing out early every morning to deliver newspapers along her route and serving meals in the evening at the local diner.
+Born and raised in rural Maine, Janet is the granddaughter of potato farmers from Aroostook County and the daughter of a World War II veteran and public school teacher.
+She learned the value of hard work early in life, delivering newspapers early in the morning and serving meals at the local diner in the evening while growing up.
 She graduated from Mt.
 Blue High School in Farmington, the University of Massachusetts at Boston, and the University of Maine School of Law.